This post was updated in May 2019.

 Instead: Have a home environment that is balanced with mostly nutritious foods, a little bit of “Fun” food, and let your child be in charge of their eating.

-Plating food seems like a good idea– you can control what goes on the plate, and how much is offered.
+Pre-plating food seems like a good idea– you can control what goes on the plate, and how much you offer.

 But, when children receive a plated meal (to which they haven’t had input), it may open Pandora’s box.

 “I didn’t want that.”

 Also, food servings may be too large for your child, leaving her to partially eat what’s on it.
 In the end, parent and child expectations aren’t met …and you know where that goes.